gscanlon21/a-workout-a-day/CONTRIBUTING.md

 # Contributing

-I'm not currently accepting pull requests.
+App changes are welcome.
+I'm not currently accepting pull requests for changes to the workout routines.